pvano23/pjvanove_sidequest_W4/README.md

 The code was written by Dr. Karen Cochrane and David Han but they used GenAI to write the comments.

-There was code added by Paige Van Overberghe and say what GenAI added complex code with comments.
+There was code added by Paige Van Overberghe and GenAI added complex code with comments.